 The Life and Times of Denys Finch Hatton

-A brilliant new biography by the acclaimed author of CHERRY and TERRA INCOGNITA.
+A brilliant new biography by the acclaimed author of Cherry and Terra Incognita.

 Conservationist, scholar, soldier, white hunter and fabled lover - Denys Finch Hatton was an aristocrat of leonine nonchalance.
-After a dazzling career at Eton and Oxford, he sailed in 1910 for British East Africa.
-There he first had an affair with the glamorous aviatrix Beryl Markham, and then – famously - with Karen Blixen, a romance immortalised in her memoir Out of Africa.
-'No one who ever met him,’ his Times obituary concluded, ‘whether man or woman, old or young, white or black, failed to come under his spell.’
+After a dazzling career at Eton and Oxford, he sailed in 1910 for British East Africa - still then the land of the pioneer.
+Sara Wheeler reveals the truth behind his love affairs with the glamorous aviatrix Beryl Markham, and - famously - with Karen Blixen, a romance immortalised in her memoir Out of Africa.

-“A fascinating story of a man trying to outrun the social upheavals of the twentieth centuryHerald
+A fascinating story of a man trying to outrun the social upheavals of the twentieth centuryHerald

-“She dazzles the reader with an evocation of time and place.. her description of the east Africa Campaign is detailed and enthrallingKeith Dovkants, Scotsman
+She dazzles the reader with an evocation of time and place.. her description of the east Africa Campaign is detailed and enthrallingKeith Dovkants, Scotsman

-“She writes beautifully, with a vivid turn of phrase, a sound grasp of history and an impish humourAndrew Lycett, Sunday Times
+She writes beautifully, with a vivid turn of phrase, a sound grasp of history and an impish humourAndrew Lycett, Sunday Times

 The fruit of prodigious research...
 There will be no better life of this legendary EnglishmanDaily Mail

 There is a wealth of engaging anecdote...
 A vividly enjoyable biographyTimes Literary Supplement

 Wheeler has made excellent use of the sources at hand...
 Moreover, Wheeler writes well, and has a gift - shared by only very few - for pinning down the smells and atmosphere of the African landscapeLiterary Review